Personal Data we collect and how we use it

 The UK General Data Protection Regulation (GDPR) requires us to provide you with information about the legal reason (or “legal basis”) for processing your personal data.

 We may need to use your personal data in order to comply with our legal obligations.
+For example:

 - If you opt-out of receiving our marketing information, we will delete your personal information except for your basic contact information which will be transferred into a secure separate list known as a direct marketing suppression list, to ensure that we comply with your objection to direct marketing.
 The legal basis for retaining your basic contact details is that it is necessary to do so in order to comply with our legal obligation under data protection law.